mcorbin/kvert/README.md

 [Aero](https://github.com/juxt/aero), the library used by `ymlgen` to parse EDN files supports tons of readers out of the box.
 You can find them in the library [documentation](https://github.com/juxt/aero#tag-literals).

-For example, the `#include` reader allows you to include an EDN file into another one:
+For example, the `#include` reader allows you to include an EDN file into another one.
+Let's create a file named `example.edn` containing:

 ```clojure
 {:apiVersion "v1"